henryreith/Universal-Google-Drive-ID-Extractor/README.md

 ## Why Does This Exist?

-In automation platforms, you often find yourself rebuilding the same logic—like complex Regex—in multiple different workflows.
+In automation platforms, you often find yourself rebuilding the same logic-like complex Regex-in multiple different workflows.
 This violates the **"DRY" (Don't Repeat Yourself)** principle.

 Worse, in tools like Make.com or when building AI Agents, every step (like a "Text Parser") **costs you credits or operations**.